IMG_3616.jpg

 Supervision

-Our team of supervisors are geographically deployed on a 24 hour basis to conduct supervisory visits which are documented with the use of our Daily Supervisor’s Report.
+Our team of supervisors are geographically deployed on a 24 hour basis to conduct supervisory visits which are documented with the use of our Security Compliance Visit Report.
 The Supervisor primarily in charge of that location is responsible for ensuring the day to day operations governing the location are performed at the highest standard.
 Weekly meetings are held with the Operations Manager where supervisors are required to submit a report on the status of their respective locations and suggestions for improvement where necessary.

 Any weakness or procedural deficiency observed by the Security Officer, Supervisor or Operations Manager is immediately addressed and corrected with the client’s consultation where necessary.